Child & Family Services

 When families are involved with the legal systems of child welfare and/or corrections, they may be directed to engage in mandatory services.
 Willamette Family can play a key role in removing barriers to accessing these services and in helping parents meet their requirements.
-For children in the child welfare system, these services may safely prevent the need for foster care altogether, or help return them from foster care to their parents.
+For children in the child welfare system, these services may safely prevent the need for resource families (formerly known as foster care).
 These services are provided by the Family Reunion Program, and include:

 - Co-residency as part of family preservation/reunification, with 24/7 staff support, mentoring, and supervision

 - Intensive family preservation/reunification services to increase child safety, build parenting skills, and promote parent-child attachment

 - Family Support services for older children and extended family members